arduino/docs-content/content/learn/05.communication/07.modbus/modbus.md

 }
 ```

-As this article does not cover all types of Modbus implementation and mostly focuses on Modbus RTU, the following section includes more references to read about the different types of implementation in more detail.
+As this article does not cover all types of Modbus implementation, focusing on Modbus RTU, the following section includes more references to read about the different implementation types in more detail.

 ### Read more
 - https://www.se.com/us/en/faqs/FA168406/